mariusclassen/spiral_dynamics/index.md

 ![](./splash.png)

 ## Assignment
-In the first project the aim was to formulate an analogous algorithm precisely in one sentence.
-This should be executed by at least 10 people.
-With the analysis of the results the algorithm was further improved.
-On the one hand it should be ensured that the results have a similar character but on the other hand they have enough individuality.
-The right choice of the material, the tools and the format was important.
+The aim of the first project was to develop an analogous algorithm in one sentence.
+This should be performed by at least 10 people.
+The analysis of the results lead to an improvement of the algorithm.
+The results should be similar in their appearance but also have individual characteristics.
+It has to be ensured, that the results can be compared and evaluated.
+Before the trail main basics had to be set.
+For example the used material, the tools and the format of the sheet.
 Constants and variables had to be defined and rewritten over and over again.

 ## Inspiration
-The algorithm is derived from ammonite patterns.
-The drawing is individual with every ammonite.
-It begins very small in the middle and becomes larger in the shape of a spiral.
-This served as a starting point to visualize music.
+The algorithm is inspired by the patterns of ammonites.
+The drawing is individual like every ammonite.
+It begins very small in the middle and becomes larger as it goes outward in the shape of a spiral.
+This was used to visualize music by using points strokes.

 ![](./ammonite.png)
 >[Source: Fractal Foundation](http://www.copyrightexpired.com/Heinrich_Harder/ammonoid.html)

 ## Idea
-The user starts with the drawing from the center and works outwards in a spiral shape.
-Using the music he determines the visualization in the form of size, posit ion, color and style.
+The user starts with the drawing in the center and works outwards in the shape of a spiral.
+Using the music he determines the visualization in the form of size, position, color and style.

 ## Parameters/Variables
 The result of the algorithm should always be in the form of a spiral so that the different results remain comparable.
 In addition it was important that the user chose a song and listened to it for a maximum of 2 minutes.
-Another parameter was the visualization by strokes, which the user draws during the song.
+Another parameter was the visualization by strokes, which were drawn during the song.
 The material, the tools and the music should be freely selectable.

-## Definition
+## Instruction Manual
 1. Pick up a material and a writing tool
 2. Listen to a song for 2 minutes
-3. Draw in this time lines from the inside to the outside so that the result is a spiral
+3. Draw in this time lines from the inside to the outside while listening the result should be a spiral
 4. Adjust your strokes to the music

 ## First Result
 The results were very different.
-Unfortunately the users used only Din A4 paper on which they drew with Fineliners.
+Unfortunately the users used only Din A4 paper on which they drew with fineliners.
-On the other hand the spiral pattern worked very well.
+The spiral pattern worked out quite good.
 Only the way the strokes were plotted in shape, size and position looked very arbitrary and had no character of an algorithm.

 ![](./ergebnis_1.png)

 ## 1. Iteration
 1. Pick up a material and a writing tool
 2. Listen to a song for 2 minutes
-3. Draw in this time lines from the inside to the outside so that the result is a spiral
+3. Draw in this time lines from the inside to the outside while listening the result should be a spiral
 4. The lines may be parallel or vertical to the guide line
 5. Adjust your strokes to the music

-Even after the first iteration there seems to be no improvement in execution.
-The word „strokes“ is a term that is very spongy formulated and offers much scope for interpretation.
-According to this experience the aim was to formulate the algorithm sharper without losing the playful character.
+Even after the first iteration there seems to be no improvement in performance.
+The word „strokes“ is a term that is a very spongy phrase and offers much space for interpretation.
+According to this experience the aim was to create the algorithm much clear without losing the playful character.
 Thus in the second iteration circles and points were placed.
-These also made themselves better for different speeds in musical pieces.
+These also made it easier for different speeds in musical pieces.
 In addition the word "tools" was replaced by "pens or brushes" and a ductus was added.
-For the result to get a frame and not just end on a Din A4 sheet, the sheet should be torn to a circle.
+For the result to get a frame and not just end up with a Din A4 sheet, the sheet should be torn to a circle.
 The most important point in the algorithm was the hint for the user to observe the rhythm and volume of the piece of music and visualize it.

 ## 2. Iteration
-1. Take a leaf and tear it to a circle
+1. Take a sheet of paper and tear it to a circle
 2. Use pens or brushes with different shapes
 3. Listen to a song with a length of about 3 minutes
-4. Draw in this time points and circles from the inside to the outside so that the result is a spiral
+4. Draw in this time points and circles from the inside to the outside while listening the result should be a spiral
 5. The lines may be parallel or vertical to the guide line
 6. Adjust your work in terms of rhythm and volume to the music

 Many questions arose how large the circle should be.
 Therefore it was important to determine the size accurately.
-Since the users were still using simple tools such pens the algorithm had to be formulated even more precisely.
-In the next iteration was an indication that the colors should run.
+Since the users were still using simple tools such as pens the algorithm had to be contracted even more precisely.
+In the next iteration was an indication that the colors become blurred.
 The users were busy with the selection of the song in the entire process why it was important to specify the song.
 This allowed better comparisons.

 ## 3. Iteration